 Joe Holland is privileged to be Hallie’s husband.
 Native Virginians, Joe and Hallie met as students at the University of Virginia.
 They now have four sons—Joseph, Will, David, and Charlie.
 After graduating from Reformed Theological Seminary in Charlotte, Joe spent 6 years in Mississippi serving as a teaching elder in two PCA churches.
 He and his family now live in Culpeper, VA where Joe is the church planter for Christ Covenant Presbyterian Church.

 Rae Whitlock is a native Southerner who has grown (kicking and screaming) to love his new life in the Midwest.
 He, his wife Amy, and their daughter Zoë make their home in Columbus, Ohio.
 The Whitlocks are members of Grace Central Presbyterian Church, where Rae served as a ruling elder.
 He is an experienced IT professional in his “day job.”

 The opinions expressed by individual authors here belong to them alone and do not necessarily reflect those of their family members, churches, presbyteries, or the PCA.

-All content on this site is the solo intellectual property of the author.
+All content on this site is the sole intellectual property of the author.
 No content may be be copied or used elsewhere without permission of the author.